-Hydrating and barrier protecting: Polysaccharides are hygroscopic, meaning they are water-loving and provide a type of moisture ‘mesh’ over the skin.
-This mesh is like a waterproof coating that creates a barrier on the skin, helping to preserve it, keeping skin moisturised and hydrated – restoring youthfulness and plumping fine lines.
+Hydrating and barrier protecting: Polysaccharides are hygroscopic, meaning they are water-loving and provide a type of moisture ‘mesh’ over your skin.
+This mesh is like a waterproof coating that creates a barrier on your skin, helping to preserve it, keeping your skin moisturised and hydrated – restoring youthfulness and plumping fine lines.

-UV protecting: Anthraquinones are important anti-microbial phytochemicals, they absorb UV light roughly around the same range as our skin, so they help to prevent UV damage.
+UV protecting: Anthraquinones are important anti-microbial phytochemicals; they absorb UV light roughly around the same range as your skin, so they help to prevent UV damage.
 Aloesin is isolated and used as a skin whitener and anti-oxidant in personal care products.

 Anti-inflammatory and anti-reddening: Aloe contains ß-sitosterol – phytosterols that help skin that has been damaged by sun damage and wind chapping – reducing redness, inflammation, and itchiness.

-Wound-healing and prevents scars: The gel contains two hormones: Auxin and Gibberellins; these hormones not only help to repair wounds but they are also anti-inflammatory.
-Giberellin is known to act as a growth hormone, stimulating the growth of new cells – enabling the skin to heal quickly and naturally with little scarring.
+Wound-healing and prevents scars: The gel contains two hormones: Auxin and Gibberellins; these hormones not only help to repair wounds, but they are also anti-inflammatory.
+Giberellin is known to act as a growth hormone, stimulating new cells’ growth – enabling your skin to heal quickly and naturally with little scarring.